Creative Learning: our educational ethos

 Background & business structure

-Noisy Toys ran their first educational event under the name ‘the Science of Music’ in 2007 at the Victoria Baths in Manchester.
+Noisy Toys was created by Steve Summers and ran it’s first educational event under the name ‘the Science of Music’ in 2007 at the Victoria Baths in Manchester.
 After a vicious and hostile takeover bid in 2018, Noisy Toys has been devoured by a ruthless Community Interest Company called Scavenger Labs limited (C.I.C), whose directors are the infamous Mick Chesterman and Steve Summers.
-Noisy Toys is a trading name and if you search Companies House you will find it listed as dormant as it is opperated through Scavenger Labs.
+Noisy Toys is a trading name and if you search Companies House you will find it listed as dormant as it is operated through Scavenger Labs.

 We are based in Calderdale, West Yorkshire but can travel all over the country, and sometimes beyond the solar system.

-Stephen Summers is a qualified teacher with over fifteen years’ experience as a workshop leader and science communicator.
+Stephen Summers is a qualified teacher with over fifteen years’ experience.
 He started Noisy Toys in 2007.
+You can hear a 1hr mix of his organised noise on Loskop radio here:

 Georgios Stenos Frantzios